 3 Steps to obtaining success as a freelance artist & designer using specific, measurable, achievable, relevant, and time-based (SMART) goals

-When it comes to obtaining success for an artist or designer we have to clearly define what “success” means to us.
-At the end of the day “success” is not the same for everyone.
+When it comes to obtaining success for an artist or designer, we have to define what “success” means.
+At the end of the day, “success” is not the same for everyone.

 For one artist, “success” could mean that they have millions of followers on social media.
-Whereas for another artist “success” could be them selling more of their work online.
-Or maybe it’s being able to draw portraits at a 45 degree angle with decent proportions.
+Whereas for another artist, “success” could be them selling more of their work online.
+Or maybe it’s able to draw portraits at a 45-degree angle with decent proportions.

 For a designer, “success” could also be to have millions of followers on social media.
 Or to land larger clients who can afford their work.
-Or maybe for them “success” is understanding how to properly use illustrator and manipulate anchor points.
+Or maybe for the “success” is understanding how to use illustrator and manipulate anchor points properly.

 Whatever “success” means to you, you have to do the following to obtain it:

 - Clearly define what success means to you